-One of our mottoes is STOP JUST WRITING checks.
-Make sure that you owe the Workers Compensation premium bill and be sure to question how the bill was calculated.
+One of our mottoes is to STOP JUST WRITING checks.
+Make sure that you owe the Workers’ Compensation premium bill and be sure to question how the bill was calculated.
 Ask for the audit workpapers to see the complete documentation from the premium auditor on your audit.
 Your company has a right to see that information.
 Many times the auditor will send you a copy of their workpapers.
-However, the audit results may not ever been seen by the company, only the premium audit statement or bill.
+However, the audit results may not ever be seen by the company, only the premium audit statement or bill.

 4. Make sure the payroll figures for the next year’s policy are adjusted to the audited payroll amounts, or you will end up owing a huge bill again at the end of the year.
 Unless your company has had a decrease in payroll, you will likely owe another big bill.
 It is best to pay it through the year on a payment plan versus having to pay a huge surprise bill at the end of the policy year.

-We have often seen the situation lately where an insurance carrier will write a policy in complete contradiction to the audits.
+We have often seen this situation lately where an insurance carrier will write a policy in complete contradiction to the audits.
 Check to make sure what was on the original policy resembles what is on the Workers Comp payroll audit.
 Agents will sometimes just copy what was on the policy from the previous year regardless of the audit results.
 The time to ask questions concerning your Workers’ Compensation policy happens before you sign off on the new policy.

 Have your reserves examined by an expert before your next UNIT STAT date.
-A huge increase in Workers Comp reserves will make your next years’ policy increase sharply, as your Experience Mod (E-Mod) will increase exponentially.
+A huge increase in Workers Comp reserves will make your next year’s policy increase sharply, as your Experience Mod (E-Mod) will increase exponentially.

 Next Up – Classification Codes Revisited